 - Mental Floss magazine wrote a brief history of Black Friday.

 - Researchers at Eastern Illinois University studied consumer behavior among Black Friday shoppers.

 - New York magazine explains why Black Friday “is carefully designed to make you behave like an idiot.”

-	(This QuickTake includes a corrected reference to the scale of the Black Friday spending chart.)
+(A previous version of this QuickTake included a corrected scale for the Black Friday spending chart.)